-We're excited to kick off PLAYSPACE, our brand-new table reads series!
+We're excited to welcome you to PLAYSPACE, our table reads series!

 Join us at Rome Little Theatre for a fun, interactive experience where YOU get to read parts of the script, connect with fellow theatre enthusiasts, and dive into a variety of plays.
 Whether you're a seasoned actor or just love the theatre, everyone is welcome!